-Delivery Method Delivery Method Definition Devices (Things) Non-standard computing devices (not end user devices or servers) that connect wirelessly to a network and have the ability to transmit data.
-Connect wrelessly to a network an have the ability to transmit data.ApplicationsSoftware applications to enable connected devices to identify and communicate with each other withi context of the internet of things (loData Management PlatformsDevice management helps compar integrate, organise, monitor and remotely manage internet-enabled devices at scale, offering features critical to maintaining the health, Software applications to enable connected devices to identify and communicate with each other within the context of the internet of things (IoT).
-Internet of Things Data Management Platforms Device management helps companies integrate, organise, monitor and remotely manage internet-enabled devices at scale, offering features critical to maintaining the health, connectivity and security of the IoT devices along their entire lifecycles.
+Delivery Method Level 1 Delivery Method Level 2 Definition Internet of Things (IoT) Devices (Things) Non-standard computing devices (not end user devices or servers) that connect wirelessly to a network and have the ability to transmit data.
+Applications Software applications to enable connected devices to identify and communicate with each other within the context of the internet of things (IoT).
+Data Management Platforms Device management helps companies integrate, organise, monitor and remotely manage internet-enabled devices at scale, offering features critical to maintaining the health, connectivity and security of the IoT devices along their entire lifecycles.
 Security Technology area concerned with safeguarding connected devices and networks in the internet of things.
 Connectivity Network technology that enables devices to connect with each other, share information, and connect to the internet.
 Network Equipment Equipment that facilitates the creation of network connections that enables devices to join up/connect with each other and share information across the different types of networks, including the internet.
 Equipment should be specifically for an IoT context.
 Artificial Intelligence and Automation Machine Learning Applications that help to solve business problems utilising mathematical models that can extract knowledge and pattern from data.